What We Do

 Paws for Hope will provide all necessities and cover veterinary expenses for all foster pets during their stay in your home.
 Please contact us before purchasing your own supplies.

 We are in our pilot phase and will serve Metro Vancouver, the Fraser Valley and North and West Vancouver.
 We are currently recruiting foster families and volunteers.
-If you would like to become a foster parent or find out how else to become involved, complete the application form or contact Cassie, program coordinator [email protected] or 604-506-9297.
+If you would like to become a foster parent or find out how else to become involved, complete the application form or contact Cassie, No Pet Left Behind Program Manager [email protected] or 604-506-9297.

 We are currently recruiting foster families and volunteers.
 If you want to help ensure that no pets are left behind, you can fill out our foster application form here.
 Foster families and volunteers are critical to ensuring pets and their people can find safety.